maudib528/maudib528/README.md

-I'm passionate about suicide prevention, and my research focuses on studying and implementing national strategies to prevent, predict, and reduce suicides, particularly for youngsters.
+I'm passionate about suicide prevention, and my research focuses on understanding suicidal thoughts and behavior , particularly for youngsters.
 I typically like to do this using psychological, educational, public health, and/or economic research methods.